wp-plugins/editorial-calendar/readme.txt

 The calendar is written in JavaScript.
 It contacts your blog when it scrolls to get data about your posts.
 Just like Google Maps.  <a href="http://www.zackgrossbart.com/hackito/edcal/">Creating a JQuery Powered Posts Calendar for WordPress</a> explains a lot of the technical details.

+= Is the calendar collecting data about my blog? =

+The calendar only collects data when you give us permission.
+We will prompt you to let us collect anonymous data about your blog.
+We are mostly focused on your configuration.
+Information like the size of your browser window and the number of posts you have per day help us make the calendar even better.

+The data is all available to the public.
+Everyone can view the <a href="http://www.zackgrossbart.com/edcal/mint/">Editorial Calendar Statistics</a>.

 = Can I add new languages? =

 Yes please!
 We are looking for translators.
 It only takes about 20 minutes.
 If you're interested please <a href="mailto:wp-edcal@googlegroups.com">contact us</a>.